 Hiking & Bog Walk

-In more than 50 years of living here we’ve had plenty of time to find the best spots nearby: a fascinating bog, incredible viewpoints and challenging climbs.
-Knock them off one at a time or string all the trails together and you’ve got a fantastic, varied and scenic day hike.
+In 60 years of living here we’ve had plenty of time to find the best spots nearby: a fascinating bog, incredible viewpoints and challenging climbs.
+Taken one at a time or all the trails together and you’ve got a fantastic, varied and scenic day hike.

 Build a fire with your hands, construct a warm shelter, make rope from cedar bark and walk in the dark.
 Many of our instructors are trained and interested in wilderness survival skills and they’re happy to share their expertise.